Best used cars under £10,000

 Audi TT Mk2 (2006-2015)

 The Audi TT is the oldest car on the list, which just goes to show how desirable it is.
 Unlike many sports cars, you really can drive the TT everyday, whether you go for one of the powerful petrol engines or the economical diesels.
-If you’re wanting the faster models, you’ll need to look out for early 3.2-litre V6 versions or TTS and TT RS cars.
+If you’re wanting a faster version, you’ll need to look out for early 3.2-litre V6 versions or TTS and TT RS cars.

-With TTs, it doesn’t necessarily matter about the mileage as they all use tried-and-tested VW Group parts, but make sure it has a full service history and that all maintenance has been carried out on time.
-There are plenty to choose from on online marketplace websites so if you’re unsure about a particular car, walk away and check out another example.
+With TTs, it doesn’t necessarily matter about the mileage as they all use tried-and-tested VW Group parts.
+However, make sure any potential purchase has a full service history, and that all maintenance has been carried out on time.
+There are plenty to choose from on online marketplace websites, so if you’re unsure about a particular car, walk away and check out another example.

 If you’re after a seven-seat family car, you might think you’ll need to compromise on style.
-The Citroen Grand C4 Picasso (now Grand C4 SpaceTourer) shows this doesn’t need to be the case, as it even ranks on our list of the best-looking cars on sale now.
+The Citroen Grand C4 Picasso (now renamed as the Grand C4 SpaceTourer) shows this doesn’t need to be the case, as it even ranks on our list of the best-looking cars on sale now.
 It’s not as fun-to-drive as a Ford S-MAX but that’s hardly a priority for most MPV buyers.
-Practicality is top-notch, though; there are acres of space in the front two rows of seats, and the middle row comprises three individual seats - each with their own ISOFIX mounting for child seats.
+Practicality is top-notch, though; you get acres of space in the front two rows of seats, and the middle row comprises three individual seats – each with their own ISOFIX mounting for child seats.

 It feels quite futuristic inside, thanks to the large digital information display and a central touchscreen, with nothing in front of the driver where you’d normally find an instrument cluster.
 Diesels are much more common than petrol models, and they’re better for lugging a fully loaded car.
 Many are high-spec Exclusive versions, and we’d recommend going for the 2.0-litre diesel if you can find one with a similar mileage/condition to a 1.6-litre engine.

-If you want a premium car with lots of space for £10,000, you’d probably look at the BMW 3 Series Touring and Audi A4 Avant first.
-The Mazda6 Tourer is a good alternative; if you can live with an infotainment that’s not quite as slick as BMW’s iDrive or Audi’s MMI systems, you’ll find an upmarket car with around half the mileage of some newer BMWs and Audis.
+If you want a premium estate car with lots of space for £10,000, you’d probably look at the BMW 3 Series Touring and Audi A4 Avant first.
+The Mazda6 Tourer is a good alternative, however.
+Provided you can live with an infotainment system that's not quite as slick as BMW’s iDrive or Audi’s MMI systems, you’ll get an impressively upmarket car with around half the mileage of most equivalent BMWs and Audis.

-All trim levels of the 6 are well equipped, coming with goodies like sat nav, cruise control and parking sensors, and many people went straight to the Sport Nav near the top of the range.
-This also includes a Bose sound system, heated seats and a reversing camera, but don’t discount the mid-spec SE-L Nav, as you’ll be able to get a low-mileage example for £10,000.
+All trim levels of the 6 are well equipped, coming with goodies like sat nav, cruise control and parking sensors.
+Many original owners went straight to the Sport Nav near the top of the range, which also includes a Bose sound system, heated seats and a reversing camera.
+However, don’t discount the mid-spec SE-L Nav, as you’ll be able to get a low-mileage example for £10,000.
 Most come with a 2.2-litre diesel engine that is surprisingly powerful and pleasingly economical, and there are plenty of automatic versions available if you don’t want to change gears yourself.

 BMW 3 Series Mk6 (2011-2018)

 For those that are swayed by the BMW badge, the previous-generation BMW 3 Series saloon is a good option for £10,000.
-The estate seems to be more expensive than the saloon, and you can get a four-door model between four and seven years old with decent mileage for the budget we have here.
+You’ll typically pay a little more for the Touring estate than the saloon, but you can get a four-door model with decent mileage for the budget we have here.
 All should have digital radio, parking sensors and two-zone climate control, while higher-spec cars get extras such as cruise control and sat nav.

 The 3 is excellent to drive, living up to BMW’s ‘Ultimate Driving Machine’ tag, and models on standard suspension are comfortable too.
-There’s an engine for every taste, from frugal diesels to super-powerful petrol engines, although the range-topping M3 is still out of budget.
+There’s an engine for every taste, from frugal diesels to super-powerful petrol engines, although our £10k budget will probably limit you to the more modest choices, and the range-topping M3 will be way out of reach.
 Of course, the boot opening isn’t as wide as the estate’s, but the boot is still very large at over 500 litres.
 Want an even plusher executive saloon?
 We found plenty of Audi A6 models with average mileage within budget.

 Renault Captur Mk1 (2013-2019)

 The Renault Captur was one of the first small SUVs and continued to be popular until it was replaced in 2019.
 It combined the low running costs of the Renault Clio with the high driving position and practicality of an SUV, although the Clio is better to drive.
-The Captur’s petrol engines will suit anyone who mainly does short, urban journeys, while the diesel is good for higher-mileage drivers.
+The Captur’s petrol engines will suit anyone who mainly does short, urban journeys, while the diesel is good for higher-mileage drivers, and all of them fall within budget.

-You can get both for £10,000, and some cars are facelift models that are only around two years old.
-Its popularity means it’s cheaper than most of its rivals on the used market, and we’d suggest hunting out a Dynamique Nav model or similar to get plenty of equipment for your money.
-If the Captur is a bit too small, the bigger Renault Kadjar is also widely available in budget.
+The Captur’s popularity means there are loads for sale, making it cheaper than most of its rivals on the used market, and we’d suggest hunting out a Dynamique Nav model or similar to get plenty of equipment for your money.
+If the Captur is a bit too small, the bigger Renault Kadjar is also widely available within our budget.

 Toyota Prius Mk3 (2009-2015)